holochain/js-tests-scaffold/README.md

 # js-tests-scaffold

 This is a recommended configuration for developing tests for Holochain Genomes.
+The point of these files are to write tests that can successfully run within the `[holoconsole](https://github.com/holochain/holosqape)` Holochain container environment.

 For now, the Javascript file for use by `hcdev test` MUST be placed in `dist/bundle.js` of this directory.
 So if you decide to eliminate webpack, place your JS file there.